Griffith College Dublin: King's Inns Recognition

-In 2004, Griffith became the first independent college in the country to have its degrees (LLB and BA in Business & Law) recognised by the Honorable Society of King's Inns. for the purposes of admission to its annual entrance examinations.
+In 2004, Griffith became the first independent college in the country to have its degrees (LLB and BA in Business & Law) recognised by the Honourable Society of King's Inns. for the purposes of admission to its annual entrance examinations.
 Having successfully completed these five examinations, students may then complete the Barrister of Law degree in one year. which is a professional qualification for practice at the bar.

 Student life

 Halls of Residence

-Overlooking Dublin's Grand Canal, Griffith College was originally an army barracks dating from the 1830s.
-Griffith Halls of Residence, commonly referred to as GHR) is located on campus and is a new apartment complex.
-This on-site accommodation can house 160+ students, with 24-hour security and reception.
-GHR is open to all students living and studying in Dublin, and is not dedicated solely to Griffith students.
+Griffith Halls of Residence (GHR) is a student accommodation facility associated with Griffith College, located on South Circular Road, Dublin 8.
+It serves students from multiple educational institutions across Dublin; both domestic and international students.
+Overlooking Dublin's Grand Canal, Griffith College’s Dublin campus is over 200 years old, and was originally known as the Richmond Bridewell.
+In 2013, a statue was unveiled by then Taoiseach Enda Kenny TD to mark the campus’s 200th anniversary, along with the publication of a history book.

-GriffFM
+Griff FM

-During the spring students from the Journalism & Media Faculty operate a radio station from the campus,.
-The radio station is licensed by the BAI (and the BCI before that) to broadcast for a couple of weeks.
-This year GriffFM broadcasts on 92.1 FM from 1–15 February and will be relayed online on.
-The station airs both hard news and music-oriented programmes produced and presented by second year journalism degree students and postgraduate journalism students.
+Griff FM was a radio station that students from the Journalism & Media Faculty operated from the Dublin Main Campus.
+The radio station was licensed by the BAI (and the BCI before that) to broadcast for a couple of weeks.
+The station aired news and music-oriented programmes produced and presented by second-year journalism degree students and postgraduate journalism students.

-Students' union
+Students' Union

 Griffith College Students' Union is the representative body for all full-time and part-time Griffith College students.
-The students' union executive includes the roles of president and (as of 2021) two vice-presidents.
+The Students' Union executives include the roles of president and (as of 2021) two vice-presidents.
 The union organises a number of trips and events throughout the academic year, including Freshers Week and several balls.
 It also helps fund and assist college clubs and societies covering activities such as sport, music, debating, and film.
-GCD's debating society were team winners of the 2009 Thomas Finlay Court Moot Competition in UCD.
-The students' union also publishes a magazine which was originally titled Griffiti and later published as Baked Goods.
-Launched in 2004, the magazine has won several awards at the National Student Media (sMedia) Awards (including a "Small College Publication of the Year" award in 2007).
+Griffith College Dublin's debating society were team winners of the 2009 Thomas Finlay Court Moot Competition in UCD.

 College and student publications

-There are a number of college publications.
-These include a newspaper published by Journalism students, where examples of student work get published.
-The paper won the award for Small College Publication of the Year at the annual Oxygen Student Media (sMedia) Awards in 2005 and 2006, while Griffiti won in 2007.
-The Griff, The Griffin, 90 Degrees and Maverick are other student publications which have been produced by degree, higher diploma and print journalism students in the past.
-Glór uí Ghríofa (The Voice of Griffith) is the official college newsletter outlining college news, developments and campus life.
+There are a number of Griffith College student publications.
+These include an online newspaper called The Circular, curated by Journalism students, where examples of student work are published.
+In April 2025, students from Griffith College Dublin won three major awards at the National Student Media Awards (SMEDIAS), Ireland’s premier annual student journalism competition.
+They received awards for Small College or Society Publication of the Year, awarded to the editorial team of Dublin 8 Magazine, Journalism Relating to Health, and Journalist of the Year – National Media awarded to Bartira da Silva Augelli for her broader reporting in national media.

 Events

-An annual "Creative Week" takes place to showcase student work of the creative disciplines, Interior Design, Interior Architecture, Fashion Design, TV & Video production, Photography, Digital Media, Sound Engineering, Journalism and Visual Media.
+An annual "Creative Week" features the final work of a collective of students from various courses in the College.
+It takes place to showcase student work of the creative disciplines, Interior Design, Interior Architecture, Fashion Design, TV & Video Production, Photography, Digital Media, Sound Engineering, Journalism, and Visual Media.